 To further explore Personality theories in applied contexts, students will select an example(s) of a character (or characters) from a source of media such as a movie, TV show, book, etc. The student project should endeavor to better understand and explain the personality characteristics of that person (people) from the perspective of one of the personality theorists that we will be covering during the class.
 Each student will prepare a class presentation that will include clips from the movie, TV show, book, etc. that allow us to "see" the personality characteristics you wish to focus on.
-Each presentation then needs to demonstrate how the person's (people's) personality characteristics could be understood and explained from the perspective of the personality theorist on which the student chooses to focus.
+Each presentation then needs to demonstrate how the personality theorist on which the student chooses to focus.